 Good quality - famous brands have a higher standard of quality.

-Bigger customer audience to sell - brands have their own audience exposure making it an easier sell for you.
+Bigger customer audience to sell - brands have their own audience exposure, making it an easier sell for you.

-A small spending budget buys more stock.
+A small budget allows for more stock purchases.

 High risk - returned goods have a high rate of defects (slightly faulty- still maybe sellable) and damages (major faults - unsellable) this is classed as a high-risk status.